In a recent newsletter ethicist Christopher Bauer discusses why "soft skills" training is important and why ignoring it might cost businesses.

-The Better Business Bureau Center for Character Ethics is proud to announce the 2013 finalists in its statewide Laws of Life Essay Contest, a unique character-themed writing competition for students in grades 6-12.
+The Better Business Bureau Center for Character Ethics is proud to announce the 2014 awards in its statewide Laws of Life Essay Contest, a unique character-themed writing competition for students in grades 6-12.

 Better Business Bureau Serving Central Ohio announced today that entries are now being accepted for the 2013 Torch Awards for Ethics.